Hello there! Welcome to our Accommodation blog.

 Compare your predicted spending to your maintenance loan payment and you’ll get a good idea of what price band you should be looking in and have an idea of what are your must-haves and what might you be able to live without.
 There are lots of online tools from independent providers (such as Blackbullion or MoneySavingExpert) as well as University of Kent specific tools and advice that can help with budgeting.
 A great place to start is Kent’s Student Finance Timeline, which takes you through what to do and when you should be thinking about money in the lead-up to starting university.

 It may seem weird for us to say but there’s more to your university experience than your room – don’t blow all your budget on your rent so that you can’t go and enjoy everything else.
 For example, if the amount you have to spend after bills is looking a little tight once you’ve put everything into your budget (or an online tool such as Save the Student’s rent calculator) then consider looking at a different or shared facilities room (which are cheaper than en-suites) to see how much extra money that then leaves you to spend on other things.
+Don’t forget if you’re looking at an option where bills aren’t included to give yourself a little wiggle-room so that if costs go up you won’t be struggling.
 Whatever budget you’re working to, we have a wide range of accommodation options and prices in Canterbury so there is something for everyone on campus, and while there is only one option in Medway, Pier Quays has been competitively priced to the local area to offer you the best value.

 If you’re looking for more info then take a look at our two blogs looking at affordability and saving money.